warrenseine/git-publish/README.md

 Then don't forget to set the GITLAB_URL, GITLAB_TOKEN, GITPUBLISH_BRANCH_PREFIX environment variables in your profile.

+Optional configuration:

+- `GITPUBLISH_CHANGE_ID_PREFIX` — prefix used in commit messages for change ids.
+  - Default: `Change-Id:`
+  - Example: set to `Change:` to produce lines like `Change: user/1a2b`.

 Run it in your repository:

 ```sh